JesusC0der/Raspi-Drive/README.md

 ![](https://i.ibb.co/74G0d0d/Screen-Shot-2019-11-10-at-12-34-39-AM.png)

 ## Requirements
-A Raspberry Pi that has wifi support and a usb port.
+A Raspberry Pi that has wifi support and a USB port.

 A micro sd card.

-And either a usb stick or a usb hard drive.
+And either a USB stick or a USB hard drive.

 ## Setup Raspberry Pi
 1. Flash Rasbian Lite on to the micro sd card.
 [Download Latest Version Here.](https://downloads.raspberrypi.org/raspbian_lite_latest)